SarthakShrivastava-04/streaming-app/README.md

 ## Architecture
 1. **Client Side**:
-   - Captures media using the browser's `MediaRecorder` API.
+   - Captures media using the browser's MediaRecorder API.
    - Converts media to binary chunks and sends them to the backend via **Socket.IO**.

 2. **Backend**:
    - Receives binary data using **Socket.IO**.
    - Uses **FFmpeg** to process and stream the media to the RTMP server.

----

-## Tech Stack
-- `MediaRecorder` API,  Node.js, Express, Socket.IO, FFmpeg, RTMP, Docker